Cabramatta West - Mount Pritchard

 AreaSearch analysis reveals Cabramatta West - Mount Pritchard recording weaker employment conditions than most comparable areas nationwide

-The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between June 2024 and June 2025, employment levels increased by 6.1%, and labour force increased by 4.9%, resulting in a decrease in unemployment by 1.1 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.6% during the same period.
-State-level data from Sep-25 showed NSW employment had contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%, favourably comparing to the national unemployment rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Cabramatta West - Mount Pritchard's employment mix suggested local growth of approximately 5.7% over five years and 12.3% over ten years.
+Conversely, professional & technical services show lower representation at 4.5% compared to the regional average of 11.5%.
+The area has limited local employment opportunities as indicated by Census data.
+Between June 2024 and June 2025, employment levels increased by 6.1%, labour force grew by 4.9%, and unemployment fell by 1.1 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.6% and a rise in unemployment of 0.3 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, published in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Cabramatta West - Mount Pritchard's employment mix suggests local growth of approximately 5.7% over five years and 12.3% over ten years.

 Frequently Asked Questions - Employment